An alert condition is a conditional ts() expression that defines the threshold for an alert.

 When Alerts Are Checked

 The time series associated with an alert are checked to determine whether the alert should fire or not.
-Default for checking frequency is 1 minute.
-You can change the alert checking frequency from the UI.
+The default checking frequency interval is 1 minute.
+This means that the conditional expression associated with the alert is evaluated once a minute.
+You can change this interval by setting the Checking Frequency advanced property when you create or edit the alert.

-The exact time of the check for the same alert is not fixed and can vary slightly within the minute.
-For example, for a specific alert it’s possible that a check occurs at 1:01:17p and the next check occurs at 1:02:13p.
+The exact time of the check for a particular alert is not fixed and can vary slightly within the minute.
+For example, for a specific alert it’s possible that a check occurs at 1:01:17pm and the next check occurs at 1:02:13pm.

-align() function in your query and specify the summarization method.
+align() function in your query, with parameters specifying a 1-minute time window and your preferred summarization method.

 Alert Check Time Window

-The time window that we evaluate at the default checking frequency interval depends on the state of the alert:
+The time window that we evaluate at each checking frequency interval depends on the state of the alert:

 - When an alert is currently not firing, the Alert fires property determines the time window that is evaluated.
-For example, if the Alert fires property is set to 3 minutes, we evaluate a 3 minute time window.
+For example, if the Alert fires property is set to 3 minutes, we evaluate the data values that occur within a 3 minute time window.

 - When an alert is currently firing, the Alert resolves property determines the time window that is evaluated.

-The last data point evaluated by an alert is determined by the following equation:
+The last data point to be evaluated within a given alert check time window is determined by the following formula:

 alert check time (rounded down to nearest minute) - 1 minute